evo3000/me/set3/readme.md

 TODO: Reflect on what you learned this week and what is still unclear. guessing games are fun, logic is not

+functions are for acquiring inputi

+try and exception as 'e' catches errors